koinas/VSPlot/README.md

 VSPlot is a package for Visual Studio to plot arrays in a separate window.

-The setup filer is in the "VSPlot/setup/Output/" directory.
+The setup file is in the "VSPlot/setup/Output/" directory.

 Make sure no Visual Studio is running.
 Run the setup and install choosing the appropriate Visual Studio version.